lew1101/EconExplainer/source/docs/microeconomics/elasticity.rst

 Price Elasticity of Supply
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Price Elasticity of Supply (PES) is the measure of the responsiveness of the supply of a good or service relative to a change in price.
+Price elasticity of supply (PES) is the measure of the responsiveness of the supply of a good or service relative to a change in price.
 In general, firms are inelastic in the short run and elastic in the long run, as it often takes time to adjust to changes in demand.

 There are many factors which can affect the PES of a market, including:
  - **Flexibility of Production** - If a firm is unable to quickly reallocate resources and ramp up production in times of high demand, this will affect the market's supply elasticity.